asigalov61/GIGA-Piano/Training-Code/README.md

 ***

+## Please also check out SOTA Perceiver-AR Transformer Implementation for GIGA-Piano in the folder above

+***

 ## NOTE ON THE DISPLAYED TRAINING TIME

 ### If you want the dataloader to display accurate steps-per-epoch/training time do the following: